minanasr00/Udacity_Landing_Page_2022/README.md

-The code in this repository is meant to satisfy the project # 1 rubric of the Front End Web Developer nano degree.
-A landing page is the conversion of a static page to a page that allows some sort of interaction.
-The dynamicity is achieved through javascript.
+The code in this repository is meant to satisfy the project of the Front End Web Developer nano degree. it require conversion of a static page to a dynamic page by using javaScript that allows some sort of interaction.

-Starter code is taken from udacity repository.
+the Start code is getten from udacity .

-This project has the scope of converting a static web page into a single interactive page.
+The project main perpose is converting a static web page into a interactive page.

-It uses javascript to dynamically create navbar links based on the content, when a section is in the viewport it shows the active state of that section.
+we use javascript to create navbar links based on the content when a section is in the viewport it shows the active section.

-There are 4 sections that have been added to the page
+the page contains 4 section.

-it is clear which section is being viewed while scrolling through the page
+it is clear which section is being viewed while browsing the page

-using a Scroll Up button it shows up when going down in the page

-and All features are usable across modern desktop, tablet, and phone browsers.